-CHS, EHS, NHS 10, 11, 12 .5 Credit Prerequisite: Introduction to Art or Art Survey
+Prerequisite: Introduction to Art or Art Survey

-Drawing and Painting I is a foundation course.
-Students will study different styles and techniques of drawing and painting and will use many new materials to explore figure drawing, portraiture, advanced color theory, and composition.
-Pastels, acrylic paints, charcoal, colored pencils, watercolor, and ink washes are among the many materials being used.
-Grading will be based on completion of all assigned work in and outside of class, weekly sketchbooks, writings on art, project deadlines, quizzes and exams.
-Basic materials are supplied.
-Individual projects may incur additional costs.
+Students will develop their personal style and meaning through the exploration of drawing, painting styles, and techniques.
+Pastels, acrylic paints, charcoal, colored pencils, watercolor, and ink washes are among the many materials used to study figure drawing, portraiture, advanced color theory, and composition.
+This course may be selected for more than one semester of advanced work.
+Grading will be based on completion of all assigned work, Visual Journals, guizzes, and an exam.
+Basic materials are Individual projects may incur additional supplied. costs.